aemwhozz/aemwhozz/README.md

 ## 👋 About Me

-Hello!
-I'm António, a tech enthusiast, AI engineer, and entrepreneur based in Lisbon.
-I co-founded a tech startup and love building AI-driven solutions that make a real impact.
-My passion lies at the intersection of artificial intelligence and practical applications that improve people's daily lives.
+Hey there!
+I'm António, a Physiotherapist, a AI and tech enthusiast, and entrepreneur based in Lisbon.
+I'm building a health tech startup and I love creating solutions that make a real impact.

-> "My mission is to leverage technology and AI to create meaningful solutions that improve people's lives."

 ## 💻 Tech Stack & Tools